 WPI incurred restructuring costs of \$4 million and \$7 million for the three months ended March 31, 2009 and 2008, respectively.
 Included in restructuring expenses are cash charges associated with the ongoing costs of closed plants, employee severance, benefits and related costs and transition expenses.
-Restructuring charges are included in expenses within our consolidated statements of operations.
+Restructuring charges are included in restructuring and impairment within our consolidated statements of operations.
 The amount of accrued restructuring costs at December 31, 2008 was \$1 million.
 WPI paid \$4 million of restructuring charges for the three months ended March 31, 2009.
-As of March 31, 2009, the accrued liability balance was \$1 million, which is included in accounts payable, accrued expenses and other liabilities in our consolidated balance sheet.
+As of March 31, 2009, the accrued liability balance was \$1 million, which is included in accrued expenses and other liabilities in our consolidated balance sheet.

-Total cumulative restructuring charges from August 8, 2005 (acquisition date) through March 31, 2009 were \$62 million.
+$Total\ cumulative\ restructuring\ charges\ from\ August\ 8,2005\ (acquisition\ date)\ through\ March\ 31,2009\ were\ \$62\ million.$

 WPI incurred non-cash impairment charges that were primarily related to plants that will close of \$2 million for the three months ended March 31, 2009.
 In recording the impairment charges related to its plants, WPI compared estimated net realizable values of property, plant and equipment to their current carrying values.
-Impairment charges are included in expenses within our consolidated statements of operations.
+Impairment charges are included in restructuring and impairment within our consolidated statements of operations.